lucadibello/zerotrust-your-home/README.md

 ![Project Result](assets/images/project-result.jpg)

+## 3. Regulations and standards

+The following international, European, and Swiss regulations, standards and publications have been considered during the development of the system to provide a secure, reliable, and compliant infrastructure to the users, the services, and the IoT devices connected to the system.

+- NIST Cybersecurity Framework v1.1 - April 2018
+- IoTSF: Secure Design - Best Practice Guides - 2 November 2019
+- NISA: Baseline Security Recommendations for IoT in the context of Critical Information Infrastructures - 20 November 2017
+- Ordinance on Protection against Cyber Risks in the Federal Administration (Switzerland) - 1 April 2021
+- ICT minimum standard (Switzerland) - 27 August 2018

+In addition to the regulations and standards listed above, the paper titled *Recommended Practices Guide for Securing ZigBee Wireless Networks in Process Control System Environments*, published by the *U.S. Department of Energy* has been considered to ensure the security of the ZigBee network.

 ## 3. System capabilities

 The server comprises six key components, ensuring a secure and private environment for user data.
 Each component contributes to the robust architecture of the server.